BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 ## Settings file

-In the settings file, parameters are saved, in YAML format, to configure the execution of PiGx-sarscov2.
+The settings file contains parameters (in YAML format) to configure the execution of the PiGx SARS-CoV-2 pipeline.
 It specifies:

 **Locations**: